 DC2-B-1.
-Façade Composition: Design all building facades-including alleys and visible roofs- considering the composition and architectural expression of the building as a whole.
+Façade Composition: Design all building facades-including alleys and visible roofs-considering the composition and architectural expression of the building as a whole.
 Ensure that all facades are attractive and well-proportioned.

-DC2-B-2.
+Page 17 of 25 Record No. 3036579-LU DC2-B-2.
 Blank Walls: Avoid large blank walls along visible façades wherever possible.
 Where expanses of blank walls, retaining walls, or garage facades are unavoidable, include uses or design treatments at the street level that have human scale and are designed for pedestrians.